Mandatory Reporting Requirements: Manufacturers, Importers and Device User Facilities

 - Questions about Medical Device Reporting

-The Medical Device Reporting (MDR) regulation (21 CFR 803) contains mandatory requirements for manufacturers, importers, and device user facilities to report certain device-related adverse events and product problems to the FDA.
-The regulation specified that reports be filed on FDA Medwatch Form 3500A or an electronic equivalent.
+The Medical Device Reporting (MDR) regulation (21 CFR Part 803) contains mandatory requirements for manufacturers, importers, and device user facilities to report certain device-related adverse events and product problems to the FDA.
+The regulation specified that reports be filed on the FDA's Medwatch Form 3500A or an electronic equivalent.
 The FDA published a final rule on Feb.
 14, 2014, requiring manufacturers and importers to submit MDRs to the FDA in an electronic format that the FDA can process, review, and archive.
 This rule will be effective as of Aug.14, 2015.

 Information on the requirements for each mandatory reporting group follows:

 Manufacturers: Manufacturers are required to report to the FDA when they learn that any of their devices may have caused or contributed to a death or serious injury.
 (Key terms are defined in 21 CFR 803.3.)
 Instructions are available for completing the required 3500A form.
 Manufacturers must also report to the FDA when they become aware that their device has malfunctioned and would be likely to cause or contribute to a death or serious injury if the malfunction were to recur.
-For more information please see the draft guidance for manufacturers on medical device reporting.
+For more information please see the guidance for manufacturers on medical device reporting.

 Importers: Importers are required to report to the FDA and the manufacturer when they learn that one of their devices may have caused or contributed to a death or serious injury.
 The importer must report only to the manufacturer if their imported devices have malfunctioned and would be likely to cause or contribute to a death or serious injury if the malfunction were to recur.